Nissan Sentra: China

-Marketed as the Sylphy, the car was introduced in April 2019.
+Marketed as the Sylphy, the car was introduced in China in April 2019.
 Compared to the Sentra marketed in the Americas, the China and Taiwan market Sylphy adopts a simpler torsion beam suspension.
 The Sylphy is using the Jatco CVT7 WR gearbox while the Sentra is using the CVT8 gearbox.

 The Sylphy e-Power was released in China in September 2021, with a redesigned front grille mesh and dashboard design.

-The vehicle will receive a facelift for the 2023 model year.
+The Sylphy facelift was unveiled on 15 March 2023.
+It features a redesigned front and rear fascia and redesigned headlights and taillights and the interior gets a 12.3-inch touchscreen.